dsr-haslab/dsr-haslab.github.io/_pages/home.md

 </div>
 -->

-To this end, our research is focused on three main areas: **Software-Defined Storage**, **Storage Benchmarking**, **Storage Optimization**.
-In detail, with these three areas we intend to provide a new generation of programmable distributed storage systems that can adapt to heterogeneous storage workloads and deployment infrastructures, proper benchmarking tools for evaluating such systems, and novel storage functionalities and optimizations that can further improve the performance, reliability, and security of current solutions (see [Research](research)).
+To this end, our research is focused on three main areas: **Large Scale Data Processing**, **Secure Data Processing**, **Blockchain Technology**.
+These three areas comprehend a set of specific sub-topics such as: **Distributed Databases**, **Distributed Transaction Processing**, **Scalable SQL Analytics**, **Secure NoSQL/SQL**, **Secure Analytics** and transversal topics such as **Benchmarking**.
+By covering a large spectrum of nowadays Database research, we intend to contribute to the next generation of distributed, scalable and fault-tolerant database systems that are able to seamlessly adapt to heterogeneous hardware configurations powered by current cloud computing infraestructures (see [Research](research)).

 Our team is composed of researchers from the [High-Assurance Software Laboratory (HASLab)](http://www.haslab.uminho.pt), mainly from the Distributed Systems field.
 HASLab is one of the integrated R&D centres of [INESC TEC](https://www.inesctec.pt), a leading national associate laboratory, and a teaching and research subunit of the [University of Minho](http://www.uminho.pt), where it is headquartered.